 Delaware does not collect sales and use taxes at the state level.

 This is another area where laws differ from state to state, but most states require any nonprofit soliciting donations to register to do so on an annual basis.
 This means registering in the state prior to soliciting any resident of that state.
-Registering in your home state in essential, but you may also need to register other states depending on the scope of your organization.
+Registering in your home state is essential, but you may also need to register other states depending on the scope of your organization.

 Not required